kaldan007/blog/_posts/2020-07-22-Transkribus.md

 ![]({{ site.baseurl }}/images/transkribus/custom_transcript.png "Transcript applied using our script")

 ## Model Training
+We have trained multiple model using different hyper-parameters.

 ### What we tried:
 - We initially train our model on manually traced boxes hoping that model will learn our precise segmentation.
 Unfortunately, it didn't as we came to know that segmentation model and HTR model are two different things.
 So we found preparing precise segmented training data unnecessary effort.
 - Our initial models were trained on 50 epochs.

 ### Issues:
 - Model trained on  manual boxes performs poorly on "Newspaper" layout analysis

 ### Our Solution:
 We used Newspaper Layout Analysis and ran it on our script to get better segmentation and faster transcript applied.
 Trained our model on 500 epochs.

 ## Transcribing using Model

 ### Block diagram

 ![]({{ site.baseurl }}/images/transkribus/block-diagram-for-using-transkribus.png "Block diagram showing how we use our custom script to get better transcript result using Transkribus")